webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 # What do I get from WebRTC's data communication?
 WebRTC provides data channels for data communication.
 Between two peers you can open 65,534 data channels.
 A data channel is datagram based, and each has its own durability settings.
-By default each data channel has guaranteed ordered delivery.
+By default, each data channel has guaranteed ordered delivery.

 If you are approaching WebRTC from a media background data channels might seem wasteful.
 Why do